Bruder44/YouGoal-DataBase/README.md

 # YouGoal-DataBase

+# Used To Create REST API for YouGoal 2018 World Cup React App

+#Teams.json-
-Teams.json- Insert into MongoDB or another Database where you can write you're own individual schema models to use as a relational static database containing the basic information for all 32 teams at the 2018 FIFA World Cup within the .json file.
+#Insert into MongoDB or another noSQL or SQL Database where you can then write your own individual schema models to require the .json file as a relational static database containing all the basic information for all 32 teams at the 2018 FIFA World Cup including nation & squad images within the .json file.
+Created using Postman and the football-data.org v2 API

+#Player.json-
-Player.json- See above instructions, contains basic information for all 736 players at the 2018 world cup including player images scraped from the 2018 FIFA World Cup official website.
+#See above instructions, contains basic information for all 736 players at the 2018 world cup including player images scraped from the 2018 FIFA World Cup official website.
+Created using Postman and the football-data.org v1 API